TheInfiniteKind/moneydance_open/README.md

 ## Suggestions for building

 * Use java version 17 or newer.
 When using a newer JDK, ideally set the target language/release to 17.
 * kotlin has been enabled and you can build extensions using kotlin, java, or both.
-You should use the updated gradle build tools for this (inside the gradle folder)
+You should use the updated gradle (wrapper) build tools for this
 * kotlin plugin should ideally be 1.9 with the same for API and language (match to the versions being used by Moneydance)
 * Add `extadmin.jar` and `moneydance-dev.jar` from the devkit to the lib folder
 * Some of the projects use the non-public api's.
 For those you need to copy the moneydance jar file to the lib directory